-Amidst all the excitement regarding cannabis legislation, there is still a LOT of misinformation out there, especially pertaining to hemp.
-An increasing number of companies are selling hemp products, ostensibly as medicine but some customers are disappointed because they mistakenly figure that the hemp will do something miraculous or remarkable, that it’s in no way “designed” to do.
+Amidst all the excitement regarding cannabis legislation, there is still a LOT of misinformation out there – especially pertaining to hemp.
+An increasing number of companies are selling hemp extract and “hemp-derived” products, marketing them as medicines that can be used to treat any number of conditions and medical ailments.

 1 – Will Hemp Help Me Get High?